MrSteffe23/Guest-House-Booking-System/README.md

 ### Admin
 - "/api/v1/admins" -> this is the endpoint for the admins.
 An admin can be created, deleted or read, nothing more.

+## Design Pattern
+- **Observer Pattern**:
+This design pattern was used for notifying every admin registered in database in case of a change in *reservations* table.
+The **ReservationService** implements the interface called **ReservationObservable** which has only one method, used for notifying all admins.
+On the other hand, **Admin** implements the interface called **AdminObserver**, which has also one method called **update**.
+This way, every time a client creates a new reservation, deletes a reservation or just updates an existing one, every admin from the database will be notified via an email, specifying what happend through a specific message (if someone created a new reservation, if someone deleted one or an existing reservation was modified).

 ## Data Model:
 The relational database is built using **[PostgreSQL]**.
 *Database Diagram*: